 Apple Butter Pie

-This Apple Butter Pie is a unique twist on a classic flavor for fall pies.
-It's simple to make, thanks to the use of store-bought apple butter and has a silky smooth filling.
+This Apple Butter Pie is an easy-to-make twist on a classic fall flavor, with a silky-smooth filling packed with a unique and bold apple taste.
 Bake it up in a whole-grain Spelt Pie Crust and serve it with Maple Whipped Cream for a fun, apple-flavored pie.

 - Prep Time: 00:15